What? A jingle producer with skills and no computer?

 Back in the 90’s I was still a full-time live entertainment musician and a local jingle producer in the Denver metro area.
 I was also very late to the home computer game.
 My recordings were digital, but they were done on dedicated recording gear, not computers.
-And I didn’t have a cellphone, so I still made sales calls from my landline using the yellow pages as my database.
-If you prefer to listen rather than read, here’s the Rhyme and Reason Podcast episode 228:
+And I didn’t have a cellphone (basically no one did) so I still made sales calls from my landline using the yellow pages as my database.

 I remember getting a crudely made jingles course in the mail, and I still have it as a matter of fact.
 Don’t remember how much I spent, but I know it ended up costing me nothing.
 Because I made the money back many times over when clients paid me nice chunks of change to write their 30 and 60 second spots.